 Distribution of Population

-The three most populated municipalities are all located in the center of Martinique Fort-de-France, the capital of Martinique with 81,006 inhabitants, Lamentin with 40,481 inhabitants and Le Robert with 22,928 inhabitants.
-The least populated municipalities are in the north with Grand-Rivière with its 731 inhabitants, Fonds-Saint-Denis with its 742 inhabitants and Macouba with 1,083 inhabitants.
+The three most populated municipalities in Martinique are all located in the central region of the island: Fort-de-France, the capital, with 81,006 inhabitants; Le Lamentin, with 40,481 inhabitants, and Le Robert with 22,928 inhabitants.

 The population of Martinique in numbers

-Martinican population is very mixed.
-Indeed, the vast majority, it is a descendant of former slaves from Africa from the 17th century and European settlers.
-Martinican are also many descendants of the Indians came to the end of the slavery era.
-Martinique has many metropolitan arrived from France but also from Europe in more recent times too.
-At least, some Martinican are descendants of Chinese and Syrians arrived in the early 20th century.
-To understand better the different waves of population in Martinique, you can read our article about Martinique's history.
+The Martinican population is very mixed.
+The vast majority are descendants of former African slaves from the 17th century and European settlers.
+Many Martinicans also descend from Indians who arrived at the end of the slavery era.
+Martinique has many metropolitan arrivals from France, as well as from Europe in more recent times.
+Some Martinicans are also descendants of Chinese and Syrians who arrived in the early 20th century.
+To better understand the different waves of population in Martinique, you can read our article on Martinique's history.

 Immigration in Martinique

-Martinique is one of the French department with the lowest rates of immigration.
-Less than 3% of the inhabitants of Martinique were immigrants in 2010.
-However, many communities are present in Martinique.
-More than one hundred (about 115 countries) of persons from foreign countries live in Martinique.
-They come mainly from surrounding Caribbean islands of Martinique.
-However, the two largest communities (St. Lucian and Haitian) represent nearly 60% of the total immigrant population.
-The largest European community is the Belgian community.
+Martinique is one of the French departments with the lowest immigration rates.
+Less than 3% of its inhabitants were immigrants in 2010.
+However, many communities are present.
+About 115 people from foreign countries live in Martinique, mainly from the surrounding Caribbean islands.
+The two largest communities, St. Lucian and Haitian, represent nearly 60% of the immigrant population.
+The largest European community is Belgian.

 Habitat in Martinique